develvad/NgOpenweathermapNGRX/README.md

 # WheatherApiApi

 Please use ng serve in developer or master branch for see the app.
+First, don't forget use npm install on root of project.

 You can see all the operation of the Store (Actions) in the console thanks to ngrx-logger or through NGRX DevTools Plugin.